OlawumiSalaam/Ersilia_ModelValidation/README.md

 ## Repository organisation
 The repository is organised in folders:
 - '/notebooks' contains the jupyter notebooks where most of the work is being developed
+- '/notebook_updated contains jupyter notebook for getting predictions on the author's model and eos74bo model with cleaned NPC data.
+It also contain jupyter notebook for cleaning the NPC data.
 - '/data' contains all the .csv files.
 Model predictions are obtained outside this repository and saved in this folder.
-Subfolders might be created if needed
+Input folder has model_bias_input that contains csv data used for model bias checking(Week 2 Task 1) and csv files for model reproducibility are in eos74bo_author_validation subfolder(week2 Task 2).
+The output folder contains the corresponding subfolder for outputs in csv format.
 - '/src' contains important functions I will re-use throughout the repository, to avoid typing them each time
-- '/figures' contains the plots I have produced during the model validation process
+- '/Plots' contains the plots I have produced during the model validation process
 - 'requirements.txt' lists all the required packages to run the notebooks in this repository.
 If possible I also specify the version of the package I am using.